JeschkeLab/autoDEER/README.md

 - Automatic Distance characterisation and DEER parameter determination
 - A generalised pythonic pulse EPR sequencer.
 - Interfaces converting a general pulse sequence to either Matlab Structures or Bruker PulseSpel files
+- Easy development of new spectrometer interfaces
+-

 ## Dependencies
 1) Numpy